FILLING THE VATS WITH MILK: READY TO GO

 THE FIRST TURN: TIME FOR ‘BRIAN’ TO STEP UP

-The first turn is a pivotal moment in the cheesemaking process.
-The curds in the mould gradually settle under their own weight, pushing out the whey and beginning to gain solidity in the moulds.
 As excess moisture drains away, we wait for the right moment to initiate the important first turn.
-Now this part of the process is much improved thanks to an ingenious bit of kit, a "turner" that we have named Brian after the famous Yorkshire chef :)
+This part of the process is much improved thanks to an ingenious bit of kit, a "turner", that we have named Brian after the famous Yorkshire chef :)

 RIPENING: CREATING CHARACTER

 Our blue cheeses are now stowed away in our ripening stores, where their distinctive natural rinds begin to form.
-This carefully controlled environment, with its elevated humidity and gentle warmth, nurtures the development of their full potential.
+This carefully controlled environment, with its elevated humidity and gentle warmth, nurtures the development of the cheeses.

 FOILING: A SHIELD OF PERFECTION